 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 I've made variations of this chicken bone broth soup with vegetables so many times.
 Each time with slightly different ingredients.
 And each time it's been delicious and easy to prepare.

-You can customize it with what you have on hand, and to your specific diet.
+You can customize it with what you have on hand, and make it work for your specific diet.